Ash1R/Ash1R/README.md

 - Web/App Dev: Solving problems with user-friendly interfaces and a dash of backend magic. 🕸️✨
 - Robotics: Moving things with code, and it is fascinating. ⚙️🤖

-☕ Fun Facts
-- I'm fueled by coffee. ☕🚀
-- I believe coding is an art. 🎨💻
-- I sprinkle emojis everywhere (because why not)? 🤷‍♂️🤩
-- I like making things simple but impactful. ✨🔧

 🔭 Currently Exploring
 - Advanced NLP models 🗣️🤖
 - Better UI design 🌐🛠️